-Ongoing recordings: Show all ongoing recordings on the device.

-Start a recording on the device.
+Ongoing recordings: Show all o ongoing recordings on the device. • Start a recording on the device.
+Choose which storage device to save to.

-Choose which

-Storage device to save to.

 Stop a recording on the device.
-Triggered recordings will end when manually stopped or when the device is shut down.
+Triggered recordings will end when manually stopped device is shut down.
 Continuous recordings will continue until manually stopped.
-Even if the device is shut down, the recording will continue when the device starts up again.
+Even if the device is shut down, the will continue when the device starts up again.